Explaining Time Series Classification Predictions via Causal Attributions: Discussion and Conclusion

-\heading{Limitations} At this stage, \printCCTS faces several limitations, which we briefly discuss in the following.
-First, our method does not account for intervening on the segmentation mask $M$ but relies on a predefined mask from the original sample.
-This could pose issues, especially for pathologies, like the left bundle branch block in the ECG case, which is characterized by a wide QRS complex, i.e., altering the segmentation mask significantly.
-To mitigate this, one could consider combinations of adjacent segments instead of individual segments.
-Second, the generative model for imputation is trained solely on real samples, assuming it generalizes well to unseen classes when conditioned on segments from other classes.
-Third, intervening on specific segments with a different disease inevitably requires evaluating the model slightly outside its model scope, blending characteristics of the original disease and the intervened state.
+\heading{Limitations} At this stage, \printCCTS has several limitations.
+First, it does not account for intervening on the concept mask $M$, i.e., varying concept length per class, but relies on a predefined $M$ from the original sample.
+This may be problematic for pathologies like left bundle branch block in ECG, characterized by a wide QRS complex.
+Combining adjacent concepts instead of individual ones could mitigate this.
+Second, the generative model is trained only on real samples, assuming it generalizes to unseen classes when conditioned on concepts from other classes, an inherent challenge in causal estimation.
+Intervening on concepts from a different class pushes the model slightly outside its scope, blending original and intervened characteristics.
+Third, the method focuses solely on causal effects of concepts, without adjusting for confounding factors such as static patient metadata; their influence could be addressed by conditioning the generative model on these variables.

-\heading{Channel correlations} An extensive analysis of channel correlations, which is closely related to the question of interaction effects \cite{Bluecher:2021PredDiff}, both from an associational as well as from a causal point of view, is beyond the scope of this work but represents a promising direction for future research.

-\heading{Sub-populations and individual treatment effects} In this work, we focused primarily on the ATE within a specific class context.
-However, it is noteworthy that our approach possesses the versatility to extend its scope beyond broad classes.
-Specifically, we can leverage our methodology to obtain causal effects within distinct sub-populations, delineated by various demographic factors such as gender or other pertinent characteristics, offering a granular perspective on the underlying causal mechanisms, or even ITEs on the level of individual samples.

-\heading{Social impacts} The proposed framework to provide more transparent and interpretable decision-making processes.
-The study contributes to advancements in explainable AI, specifically, to provide more reliable explanations based on causal effects rather than associational effects, which are widely and inadequately used in diverse settings.